MZandtheRaspberryPi/spot_micro_demo/README.md

 [Additional 3d Printed Parts](https://github.com/mike4192/spotMicro/blob/master/docs/additional_hardware_description.md).
 I used parts from mike4192 that provide more support to each leg and distribute weight to the body of the robot better.
 [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials).
 This is a link to ROS tutorials that go through what topics, subscribers, and other ROS concepts are and how to use them.
 [Spot Micro Inverse Kinematics Notebook](https://gitlab.com/custom_robots/spotmicroai/simulation/-/tree/master/Basic%20simulation%20by%20user%20Florian%20Wilk/Kinematics).
 This is a useful jupyter-notebook put together by Florian Wilke, demonstrating how one can solve for servo angles given positiosn of legs.
+[Law of Cosines](https://www.mathsisfun.com/algebra/trig-solving-sss-triangles.html).
+Explanation of one rule that allows us to solve for the angle of a triangle given all the sides.
+[Article on IK Quadrupeds](https://www.ijstr.org/final-print/sep2017/Inverse-Kinematic-Analysis-Of-A-Quadruped-Robot.pdf).
+A scholarly article going through inverse kinematics for a Quarduped Robot.